hande-qmc/hande/documentation/manual/tutorials/shoulder.rst

 	tickY2.set_color('b')
     plt.show()

-The plateau is found at around 20000 particles.
+The plateau is clearly visible at around 20000 particles.
+This is one technique but the plateau is frequently not so easy to observe by visual inspection, especially for CCMC.

+.. [review] - JSS:

+    Alex has some thoughts about terminology (determinant vs excitor, reference determinant/excitor/reference) etc.  It would be good to be consistent.

+    Isn't the key observation that prior to the plateau the total population grows faster than the reference, after the plateau the populations grow at the same rate (because we have a converged wavefunction) and during the population on the reference increases whilst the total remains approximately constant?
+Hence the plateau corresponds to a peak in the N_tot/N_0 vs N_tot.
+This isn't clear from your text, which implies that the total population grows faster than the reference after the plateau.

 In the beginning, the only occupied determinant is the reference determinant.
 These particles then spawn onto other available determinants, making the total population grow at a greater pace than the population on the reference determinant does.
 At the plateau point, death and annihilation cancel out the spawning until the total population grows again.
 However, the new rate of growing is less than the growth rate of particles on the reference determinant.
 See [Spencer15]_ for details.
 This implies that it is informative to consider the ratio of total population to population on the reference determinant which we do in the form of "shoulder" plots as shown below:

 .. plot::